devantler-tech/dotnet-cli-runner/README.md

 </details>

-A simple .NET template for new projects.
+A simple CLI runner, that can execute CLI commands.